thinkinglabs/thinkinglabs.github.io/_posts/2024-11-03-raising-the-continuous-integration-bar.md

 ---

-Update Dec 17, 2024: Reference TDD as enabler for Commit Frequently.
+*Update Dec 17, 2024: Reference TDD as enabler for Commit Frequently.*

+*Update Dec 18, 2024: Reference the Unix philosophy and the Dependency Inversion principle as enabler of Decouple the Codebase.*

 ---